ChenQiang-CN/a301_2020/notebooks/week11/assign6b_sol.md

 need to reproject them onto a common crs.
 As a compromise, let's use a laea projection centered on `lon_0`= -120 deg E, `lat_0`=50 deg N

-Here's the rasterio repojection module docs: [rasterio](https://rasterio.readthedocs.io/en/latest/topics/reproject.html)
+Here are the rasterio reprojection module docs: [rasterio](https://rasterio.readthedocs.io/en/latest/topics/reproject.html)

 ### Step 1 is to create [the new pyproj crs](https://pyproj4.github.io/pyproj/dev/api/crs/crs.html).